 Fleas have a complex, four-stage life cycle.
-Control of fleas on your pet and in your home must address all stages of this life cycle to stop the problem of flea infestation.
-Be careful, though, that you don't overdo flea control: Too many toxic products in and around your pet can be harmful or even fatal.
+If you want to get rid of pets and keep them from coming back, you have to address every stage of this cycle.
+Spraying once is not enough.
+Just be careful not to overdo flea control: Too many toxic products in and around your pet can be harmful or even fatal.

 Flea Control on Your Pet

-A mistake seen all too often is the "more is better" approach that some people take when using flea products.
-In fact, however, following package directions is essential when using over-the-counter products and medications.
-Only buy products that are labeled for use on the species you will be using them on (dog, cat, etc.).
+Following package directions is essential when using over-the-counter products and medications.
+Only use products on the species for which they're intended.
 Cats, in particular, are very sensitive to drugs and chemicals, so be sure to read all labels carefully.
-Don't use multiple products at the same time.
+Don't use multiple products at the same time without consulting your veterinarian.

-- Flea dips are strong chemical rinses to rid animals not only of fleas but mites and ticks as well.
+Flea dips are strong chemical rinses to rid animals not only of fleas but mites and ticks as well.
 Dips aren’t recommended unless absolutely necessary, as in the case of a mite infestation.
-Dips last approximately 1-2 weeks.
-That is a lot of chemical residue to leave on an animal, so use with care, when other options haven't been effective.
-Flea shampoos and dips are effective for adult fleas.
+Dips last approximately two weeks, and that's an awful lot of chemical residue to leave on an animal, so use with care, when other options haven't been effective.
+Flea shampoos and dips will treat for adult fleas.

-- Flea collars work one of two ways: by emitting a toxic (to fleas, anyway) gas, or by being absorbed into the animal's subcutaneous fat layer.
+Flea collars work one of two ways: by emitting a toxic (to fleas, anyway) gas, or by being absorbed into the affected animal's subcutaneous fat layer.
 The toxic gas is usually only effective in the immediate area of the head and neck.
-This type of collar is best used in the vacuum cleaner bags to kill any fleas vacuumed up.
 The collars that absorb into the subcutaneous fat are much more effective.
 Flea collars are effective for adult fleas, but not very useful for larva.

-- Flea powders and sprays offer short-term (2-3 day) protection from fleas, and with some products, ticks, and mites too.
-Powders and sprays have fallen out of favor recently with the newer spot-on treatments that are available.
+Flea powders and sprays offer short-term protection from fleas, and with some products, from ticks and mites as well.
 Most flea powders and sprays are only effective for adult fleas; some offer additional flea protection by inhibiting flea egg and larval development.

-- Spot-on treatments come under common brand names including Advantage, Frontline, and Bio-Spot.
-Ask your veterinarian about the best choice for your pet.
-These products are applied between the shoulder blades of the pet and typically last about one month.
-Spot-on treatments are effective for adult fleas.
-Some include ingredients to inhibit the larva from emerging from the flea egg and some are active against larval development as well.
+Spot-on treatments are applied between the shoulder blades of the pet and typically last about one month.
+These treatments are effective for adult fleas, and some include ingredients to inhibit the larva from emerging from the flea egg, while others are active against larval development as well.

 Flea Control for Your House and Yard

-- Daily Vacuuming is very important for overall flea eradication.
+- Daily vacuuming is crucial for overall flea eradication.
 This will pick up (and get rid of) adults, eggs, larvae, and pupae before they develop.
 Putting a flea collar in the vacuum bag and emptying the bag frequently are also important; otherwise, the fleas will hatch, develop, and leave the vacuum to re-infest the living quarters.
 Dispose of the vacuum bag properly and frequently.

-- Wash all bedding, clothing, and removable furniture covers regularly (weekly).
+- Wash all bedding, clothing, and removable furniture covers at least weekly.